Alpaca84/Multi-Agent-Intelligent-Warehouse/Functional_Requirements_Status.md

 # Functional Requirements Implementation Status

-This document assesses the operational status of functional requirements documented in `Functional.md` by comparing them against the actual codebase implementation.
+This document assesses the operational status of functional requirements documented in `Functional.md` based on the actual codebase implementation.

 **Last Updated**: 2025-01-XX
 **Assessment Method**: Code review of UI components, API services, and backend endpoints